Dhirajsharma2060/Financial-Document-Analyzer/README.md

 ### 3. Set Up Environment Variables

+> **Note:**
+> This project uses Gemini as the default LLM provider, but you can use any supported LLM (such as OpenAI, Anthropic, or a local model) by updating the agent configuration and providing the appropriate API key or setup.
+>
-Create a `.env` file in the project root with your Gemini API key:
+> For Gemini, create a `.env` file in the project root with your Gemini API key:

 ```
 GEMINI_API_KEY=your-gemini-api-key-here